PietroSantos85/PietroSantos85/README.md

-### Sup
+### Sup!

-i'm Pietro, a student of computing.
+I'm Pietro, a student of computing.

-i program and build whatever i can imagine.
+I'm currently working on a school project
 <!--
 **PietroSantos85/PietroSantos85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.